Getting into a crash is stressful enough. Finding out your car was towed after an accident without permission can make things feel even worse.

 - Keep copies of all tow and storage paperwork for your claim file.

-ALos Angeles car accident lawyer can coordinate with experts or investigators to document the damage before the car is repaired or totaled.
+A Los Angeles car accident lawyer can coordinate with experts or investigators to document the damage before the car is repaired or totaled.

 Step 6: Watch for Red Flags of Predatory Towing